 Obtain a Bridge Loan

 If you want to sell your current home without taking out a mortgage on your new home, you can get a bridge loan.
-A bridge loan is an option for homebuyers who can use the money for a down payment on a new home before their current home is sold and finalized.
-Although this is a good option for some homeowners, a bridge loan does come with its pros and cons.
+A bridge loan is a short-term loan that provides immediate cash flow.
+Bridge loans have a term of up to one year, they have relatively high interest rates, and they're usually backed by some form of collateral (in this case, the home you currently own).
+However, a bridge loan can be an option for homebuyers who need money for a down payment on a new home before their current home is sold and finalized.

 According to SmartAsset, besides giving homeowners the funds they need for making a down payment on a new home purchase, a bridge loan also removes the need to make a contingent offer on a home.
 While this is a plus, the bridge loan does carry risks like the lender could foreclose on the home if you default on your loan.
 Another disadvantage of getting a bridge loan is higher fees and costs associated with the loan as well as not being able to get a loan from a different lender, which will limit your chances of comparing mortgage rates to find the best deal.

 So, can you buy another house before selling your own?
 The short answer is yes, absolutely.
 However, selling and buying a home at the same time can be difficult, so be sure to consider all your options, take stock of your financial needs, and discuss your goals with your real estate agent before making a decision.